Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Analysing the Uncertainty Estimates

 \subsection{Dirichlet Model for the Uncertainty}

-As discussed in Section~\ref{sec_intro_uncertainty}, an alternative way to address the uncertainty is to use a Bayesian bootstrap procedure~\citep{Rubin:1981a,Vehtari+Lampinen:2002}to model $\p(\elpdHatUnkC{\Md}{\yobs})$.
-Compared to the normal approximation, while being able to represent skewness, also this method has problems with higher moments and heavy tailed distributions~\citep{Rubin:1981a}.
+As discussed in Section~\ref{sec_intro_uncertainty}, an alternative way to address the uncertainty is to use a Bayesian bootstrap procedure~\citep{Rubin:1981a,Vehtari+Lampinen:2002} to model $\p(\elpdHatUnkC{\Md}{\yobs})$.
+Compared to the normal approximation, while representing skewness, this method also has problems with higher moments and heavy-tailed distributions~\citep{Rubin:1981a}.